 Bring to the boil, skim the scum that rises to the surface and reduce the heat to a steady simmer

-Put the oil and onions in a wok and cook over a medium heat, stirring often, for 10 minutes until golden brown
+Place the oil and red onions in a wok and cook over a medium heat, stirring often, for 10 minutes until golden brown

 Drain the onions, discarding the oil, and spread them out on kitchen paper to absorb any excess oil

-Now add to the stock the onions, salt, the dark green ends of the spring onions (reserve the white parts for later), garlic, ginger, cinnamon, star anise and coriander seeds
+Now add to the stock the onions, along with the salt, the dark green ends of the spring onions (reserve the white parts for later), garlic, ginger, cinnamon, star anise and coriander seeds

 Simmer for around two hours or until the brisket is very tender, at which point transfer the brisket to a bowl and allow to cool slightly